 Can I replace the capacitor myself?

-It’s possible, but not recommended unless you are completely comfortable with and have experience working with the electrical components of your A/C unit.
-It involves dealing with high voltage, and there is a risk for serious or even deadly electric shock if not done safely and properly.
+It’s possible, but not recommended unless you already have experience working with the electrical components of your AC unit.
+The replacement process involves dealing with high voltage, and there is a risk for serious or even deadly electric shock if not done safely and properly.

 After the bad capacitor has been safely removed, replacement is a matter of selecting the right replacement and attaching the wires correctly.